EldritchCometh/neural_network_jupyter/README.md

 ### **Part 03: Backpropagating Error Signal**

-This section covers part of the backpropagation algorithm, explaining how to quantify each node's impact on the total error by propagating error contributions backward through the network.&#x20;
+This section covers part of the backpropagation algorithm, explaining how to quantify each node's impact on the total error by propagating error contributions backward through the network.

 ### **Part 04: Gradient Descent**